Quantum simulation of many-body spin interactions with ultracold polar molecules: Setup of the system

 The relevant level structure of the molecules is shown in Fig.~\ref{fig:internal}, where we focus on the lowest four rotationally excited states.
 We consider the driving of rotational transitions by microwave fields.
 By combining linearly and circularly polarized microwaves together with the electric quadrupole interaction coupling the nuclear spin to the rotation ($\delta$) \cite{Brown2003}, it is possible to selectively drive transitions between hyperfine states \cite{Ospelkaus2010a}.

-Additionally, we are interested in the situation where a strong linearly polarized microwave field $\Omega_0$ is resonant with the transition between the states $\ket{J=2}$ and $\ket{J=3}$.
+Additionally, we are interested in the situation where a strong linearly polarized microwave field $\Omega_0$ is resonant with the transition between the states $\ket{J=2,m_I}$ and $\ket{J=3,m_I}$.
 The quantization axis is defined by the polarization, so the dynamics will be constrained to states with vanishing projection of the angular momentum on the quantization axis, i.e., $J_z=0$.
-In the dressed frame of this driving, the state $\ket{-} = (\ket{J=2}-\ket{J=2})/\sqrt{2}$ will pick up an effective permanent dipole moment of $d_e = 3 d/\sqrt{70}$, where $d$ is the bare electric dipole moment of the molecule \cite{Lemeshko2012}.
-Additionally, we consider a weak microwave driving $\Omega$ of the two-photon transition between the state $\ket{0}$ and the dressed state $\ket{-}$.
+In the dressed frame of this driving described by the Hamiltonian